meshtastic/ATAK-Plugin/README.md

 # Meshtastic Plugin
-Offical Meshtastic ATAK Plugin for sending CoT to IMeshService in the Meshtastic Android app.
+ ATAK Plugin for sending CoT to IMeshService